WWE Rumors: More Details Behind The Revival’s Release Revealed

-After months of speculation about their WWE futures, Scott Dawson and Dash Wilder finally left the company on Friday after being released from their contracts.
-This allows the team to sign for All Elite Wrestling — where they’ve teased moving to numerous times — or any other company of their choosing.
+Following months of speculation about their WWE futures, Scott Dawson and Dash Wilder finally left the company on Friday after being released from their contracts.
+This allows the duo to sign with All Elite Wrestling — where they’ve teased moving to numerous times — or any other company of their choosing.
 However, according to Dave Meltzer of the Wrestling Observer Radio, by way of Sportskeeda, the pair might have been released yesterday to lessen their impact when they do join another company.

 According to Meltzer, the fact that AEW has pre-taped several upcoming shows means that The Revival can’t show up on the next episode of Dynamite while the buzz is still strong.
 During the conversation, the insider journalist also speculated that they could have been released while the world is distracted by the coronavirus epidemic.

-“I think, number one, it was a Friday.
-Number two, it’s a very unique time and the feeling that it would be kind of buried in the news today with everything else and it pretty much was.
-I don’t know that it’s because AEW taped so much TV that they’re going to get, you know, because the thing you don’t want is the guys showing up on AEW television right away but six weeks is okay, or whatever it is, seven weeks, eight weeks.”
+“I think, number 1, it was a Friday.
+Number 2, it’s a very unique time and the feeling that it would be kind of buried in the news today with everything else and it pretty much was.
+I don’t know that its [sic] because AEW taped so much TV that they’re going to get, you know, because the thing you don’t want is the guys showing up on AEW television right away but six weeks is okay, or whatever it is, seven weeks, eight weeks.”

 “Tag Team Wrestling doesn’t draw money…” pic.twitter.com/si0VPAgVt9